elchead/blog/content/posts/erasmus/index.en.md

 I wanted to take these months for exploration and self discovery.
 I paused my work contract to find time for side projects and to go out.

 ## Living with roomies
 I moved in a shared flat with my friend which was also my first true roomie experience.
-After living alone for a year and enjoying the peace, it was interesting to live in a more lively environment.
-Living together with someone provides maybe the deepest view into how they live and deal with all kinds of daily situations.
+After living alone for more than a year, I got to enjoy the solitude, but  it was interesting to live in a more lively environment.
+Living under the same roof with someone provides a deep view into how they live and deal with all kinds of daily situations.
-And I realized that I adopted some of their behaviors - some intentionally, some unconsciously.
+As a result, I adopted some of their behaviors - some intentionally, some unconsciously.
 Two of my roommates are a couple and I liked how openly they would discuss their worries and feelings.
 I come from a family where we did not share much personal feelings, so I tend to choke them up, but my roomie told me how good it feels to vent off and not let problems accumulate.
 There is a healthy limit of course, but I agree and have been opening up on my inner thoughts.

 ## Eating vegan
 Secondly, I got into veganism through my roommates.
 They are good and healthy cooks and I liked to explore new meals.
-I started eating more vegetables (steamed 👌) and got lots of food inspirations.
+I started eating more vegetables (steamed 👌) and got new food inspirations.
 I realized how I could mostly drop all of the non-vegan stuff and find good substitutes.
 I already mostly avoided meat before (for health and ethical reasons) but consumed lots of dairies, eggs etc.
 My friend raised my awareness for how I equally support industrial livestock farming with those animal products, just like meat.
 I did not become vegan, but I've set it as my baseline.